Atlanta Criminal Defense Lawyers

 I deserve an advocate.
 Do you think you can help me?

 You can schedule your free case consultation by calling or texting 770-LAWSUIT.
 You can choose in-person appointments or video conferences based on what you prefer.
 We will discuss your case and how we can help.
 Afterward, we will discuss the process and fees.
 We will answer any questions you may have.
-We will provide you with all the information you need to decide if we are the right attorneys to represent you.
+We will provide you with all the information you need to decide if we are the right Georgia lawyer to represent you.